Migraines may be triggered by lack of sleep, changes in the weather, hunger, excessive stimulation of the senses, stress, or other factors.

 OnabotulinumtoxinA (which is injected into the scalp, forehead, and neck) or monoclonal antibodies can be used to treat chronic migraines.

-Missing or reducing a dose of a drug used to prevent migraines or taking it late may trigger or worsen a migraine.
+Missing or reducing a dose of a medication used to prevent migraines or taking it late may trigger or worsen a migraine.

 Devices that stimulate certain nerves, held to certain parts of the body, can help treat migraine attacks, as well as prevent them.
 One such device, held to the forehead, can reduce the frequency of migraines.
 Another device, held to the back of the skull, can relieve migraines as they start.
 A device that uses an armband to stimulate nerves in the skin can relieve migraine pain.
 These devices have no significant side effects.